laravel-liberu/documentation/docs/guide/development.md

 ## Themes

-If you want to use a different theme instead of, or thoroughly customize the themes supplied with Enso, you should use as example the default themes, available on the `client/node_modules/@liberu-ui/themes` path.
+If you want to use a different theme instead of, or thoroughly customize the themes supplied with Liberu, you should use as example the default themes, available on the `client/node_modules/@liberu-ui/themes` path.

 You may create a patch using `patch-package` for the `themes` package and customize them to your heart's desire.